Skip to main content

 What You Need to Know About Black Flies 🔊

-They fly in great numbers 😲
+They fly in large numbers and long distances

-Their bites are painful😖, but they do NOT transmit diseases in LA County
+Their bites are painful, but they do NOT transmit diseases in LA County

 May contain: invertebrate, animal, and insect

-Protecting Yourself from Black Flies
+Protect Yourself from Black Flies

 Black flies can be challenging to avoid, especially in areas with dense vegetation or during peak activity times.
 To minimize bites: